bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module6_lab.md

 The goal of this practical session is to identify structural variants (SVs) in a human genome by identifying both discordant paired-end alignments and split-read alignments that.
 If you recall from the lecture, discordant paired-end alignments conflict with the alignment patterns that we expect (i.e., concordant alignments) for the DNA library and sequencing technology we have used.
 For example, given a ~500bp paired-end Illumina library, we expect pairs to align in F/R orientation and we expect the ends of the pair to align roughly 500bp apart.
 Pairs that align too far apart suggest a potential deletion in the DNA sample's genome.
 As you may have guessed, the trick is how we define what "too far" is --- this depends on the fragment size distribution of the data.
 Split-read alignments contain SV breakpoints and consequently, then DNA sequences up- and down-stream of the breakpoint align to disjoint locations in the reference genome.

-In this session, we will use [DELLY] (https://github.com/tobiasrausch/delly), a SV detection tool.
+In this session, we will use [DELLY](https://github.com/tobiasrausch/delly), a SV detection tool.
 DELLY is an integrated structural variant prediction method that can discover, genotype and visualize deletions, tandem duplications, inversions and translocations at single-nucleotide resolution in short-read massively parallel sequencing data.
 It uses paired-ends and split-reads to sensitively and accurately delineate genomic rearrangements throughout the genome.
 If you are interested in DELLY, you can read the full manuscript [here] (http://bioinformatics.oxfordjournals.org/content/28/18/i333.abstract).

-The dataset we are using comes from the [Illumina Platinum Genomes Project] (http://www.illumina.com/platinumgenomes/), which is a 50X-coverage dataset of the NA12891/NA12892/NA12878 trio.
-The raw data can be downloaded from the following [URL] (http://www.ebi.ac.uk/ena/data/view/ERP001960).
+The dataset we are using comes from the [Illumina Platinum Genomes Project](http://www.illumina.com/platinumgenomes/), which is a 50X-coverage dataset of the NA12891/NA12892/NA12878 trio.
+The raw data can be downloaded from the following [URL](http://www.ebi.ac.uk/ena/data/view/ERP001960).

 ![Pedigree](img/Pedigree.png)